 This Tex-Mex classic packs a lot of flavor from cheese, diced vegetables, and seasonings.
 The creamy ingredients somewhat tone down the spicy elements, but just enough heat is left to make it interesting.

-- Pour your delicious hot queso dip into one or more serving bowls and serve with totopos (homemade or purchased) or some other kind of tortilla chips.
+Pour your delicious hot queso dip into a serving bowl, garnish, and serve store bought or homemade tortilla chips.

 - Having the cream at or near room temperature when stirring it into cheese mixture will help keep your dip hot.
 Just take the cream out of the refrigerator before you start working on the other ingredients so that it will have time to warm up a bit.